 Every family, I imagine, has a few food quirks.
 You know… something strange or different that you eat, that perhaps was passed down.
 Maybe you eat cinnamon rolls with chili.
 Perhaps you eat ketchup on your lima beans.
 Maybe it’s mayo with your peas or rice.
 Gravy on your macaroni and cheese.
-You see where I’m going here?
+You see where I’m going here!

 Well, we’ve got one, too.
 And while it’s not super crazy, it’s something that always gets a sideways glance when I mention it.

 But then, I’ve always been a big fan of the PB&J combo.
 From this peanut butter and jelly spread on biscuits, to a classic peanut butter and jelly sandwich, to another favorite – a grilled peanut butter and jelly sandwich.
+I love them all!
+I bet you have that peanut butter jelly time song in your head right now.
+Don’t you?
+Just me?
+Ok.

-These decadently delicious bars have a buttery blondie bottom based on my Pecan Chewy recipe that’s topped with swirls of peanut butter and jelly.
-The self-rising flour in the original recipe proved to be a little too much leavening, but with a little help from this delicious recipe from Bake from Scratch, I was able to alter my chewy recipe a touch to get these just perfect!
+A difference in ingredients from my Pecan Chewies, and something worth noting here, is that the self-rising flour in the original recipe proved to be a little too much leavening.
+However, with a little help from a recipe at Bake from Scratch, I was able to alter my chewy recipe a touch to get these just perfect!
+And perfect they are!
+You can’t just eat one of these delicious dessert bars so make with caution and enjoy!

 This recipe is super easy.
-The hardest part is getting the peanut butter and jelly swirled together.
-But even that’s pretty easy.
+The hardest part is getting the peanut butter and jelly swirled together, but even that’s pretty easy.
 The trick is to get your peanut butter and jelly slightly warm where it’s spoonable.

 With them both, I recommend zapping them in the microwave for about 15 seconds to get them warm, then stirring until they’re smooth.
-You don’t want them too warm as they’ll get liquidy – especially the jelly, so use caution.
+You don’t want them too warm because they’ll get liquidy – especially the jelly, so use caution.
 But even if that happens, they’ll still taste delicious.
 They just might not be as pretty.

 Recipe Card